bisforboman/exjobb/Work plan.md

 _Will consist of a gant-schedule and explanation of the different sections in it._

-# Previous
-_Previous planning report, will mainly be used in the timetable._

 1. Formalise the properties of the simulated WSNs, with constraints I make and guarantees I expect.
 (2 weeks)

 2. Installing and setup of the development environment.
 (1 week)